Prevent Contamination with a Reliable Bearing Seal

 Seals can also be contact or non-contact by design.
 With a non-contact seal, there is no contact with the bearing’s inner ring.
 Conversely, a contact seal is designed to contact the bearing’s inner ring with the lip of the seal.

-Non-contact seals typically include the following features: oil grooves, labyrinths and flingers.
-Schaeffler’s SuperTac II Sealing system includes a grease-packed radial labyrinth, as well as a grease-purged axial labyrinth, that create a practically impermeable web of protection against contamination.
+Schaeffler offers a virtually impenetrable external non-contact labyrinth seal design that has stood the test of time.
+Non-contact seals typically include the following features: oil grooves, labyrinths, and flingers.
+Schaeffler’s SuperTac II Sealing system includes a grease-packed radial labyrinth, as well as a grease-purged axial labyrinth, that creates a practically impermeable web of protection against contamination.
 The result: a longer bearing life.

 Within the SuperTac II Sealing system, the grease-packed radial labyrinth with a grease-purged axial labyrinth creates a practically impermeable web of protection against contamination, resulting in a longer bearing life.